lbragstad/notes/summits/tokyo/fernet-plan.md

 of that second.
 Now, let's change our password in that same second.
 The revocation event's `issued_at` time will be truncated once it enters the data layer.
-If we go get a new token, still within that same second, we will have two tokens and a revocation event, all created at the same at time.
-This is all due to truncation.
+If we go get a new token, still within that same second, we will have two tokens and a revocation event, all created at the same at time, all as a side-effect of truncation.
 When we attempt to validate our latest token it will have the same creation time as the `issued_at` time of the revocation event, resulting in a 404 or 401, despite the fact that it was actually created after the password was changed.

-There are several cases like this as you mix and match different combinations of a revocation backend that do, or do not, support sub-second precision with Fernet tokens.
+There are several cases like this as you mix and match different combinations of revocation backends that do, or do not, support sub-second precision with Fernet tokens.
 We've documented some of these cases in keystone [unit tests](https://review.openstack.org/#/c/227995/).